wjonesusna2012/quorum-primer/README.md

 ### File Management

 As the size of your app grows, it is important to properly organize your files to keep components readily accessible and ready for use.
 We recommend using re-ducks as a file management scheme.
 As an added bonus, this works very well with structuring an app around using the de-facto standard for state storage- redux. https://github.com/alexnm/re-ducks

+### Learning About Ethereum

+There are many online resources for learning about ethereum which forms the basis of our quorum network.
+The best book on the subject is located here:

+Mastering Ethereum by Andreas M. Antonopoulos and Gavin Wood: https://github.com/ethereumbook/ethereumbook

+A remix compiler for generating and testing smart contracts: https://remix.ethereum.org/